About the Prize

 Building your collection

 The collection must consist of not less than 10 printed and/or manuscript items reflecting a common theme, which the collector has deliberately assembled as the start of a collection and intends to grow.

 We stress that the intention is to encourage collecting and we expect that applicants’ collections will be embryonic, so their size, age and value are irrelevant.
 What is much more important is the enthusiasm and commitment of the collector, the interest of the theme and the vision of how the collection will be developed.

 What is a collection?

 One question often asked is, what is a collection?
 There is no good definition – it is sometimes said that a collection is assembled for its own sake, consisting of a number of items related in some way, by someone who is interested in them as objects, rather than being purely used as tools for research, for example.

 Previous winners include: Musa Igrek from Goldsmiths’ College for his collection ‘Divine Power’, on secretly funded books, and Lucy Vinten Mattich, a MA student in archives, for her collection of household manuals from the 18th to the 20th centuries.
 Read the news story here.

 The prize follows the tradition of similar prizes awarded at universities in the United Kingdom and United States.
 You may find it helpful to look at the following links to get an idea of the kind of collections which are likely to interest the judges:

-- Download the cover sheet application form (Word Doc file, 134 KB).
+Download the Cover Sheet form (Word Doc file, 134 KB).

-- Send your cover sheet form and application in hard copy to The Library Office Manager, Room 401, Senate House Library, University of London, Malet Street, London WC1E 7HU or email your cover sheet and submission to email@example.com.
+Send your Cover Sheet form and application in hard copy to The Library Office Manager, Room 524, Senate House Library, University of London, Malet Street, London WC1E 7HU or email your Cover Sheet and submission to firstname.lastname@example.org.